golbog/orange3-chem/README.md

 Installation
 ------------
-RDKit is a requirement for this widget.
+RDKit is a requirement for this add-on.
 To install it run

     sudo apt-get install python-rdkit librdkit1 rdkit-data